BYUHPC/sci-comp-course/project/phase4.md

 @time solve!(medium2din); # should be under 60s
 ```

-Depending on whether you want to try for the [extra credit](../assignments/extra-credit.md#project), you'll need to modify [`energy_2d.jl`](https://github.com/BYUHPC/WaveSim.jl/blob/main/src/energy_2d.jl) and [`solve_2d.jl`](https://github.com/BYUHPC/WaveSim.jl/blob/main/src/step_2d.jl) (2D) or [`energy.jl`](https://github.com/BYUHPC/WaveSim.jl/blob/main/src/energy.jl) and [`solve.jl`](https://github.com/BYUHPC/WaveSim.jl/blob/main/src/step.jl) (ND).
-You'll also need to **change the default `implementation` in [`WaveSim.jl` itself](https://github.com/BYUHPC/WaveSim.jl/blob/main/src/WaveSim.jl) from `ND` to `2D` if you are going to use the 2D files**.
-You can modify any other files you like as well, but you won't need to do so to attain the required performance.

-For most students, optimizing in 2 dimensions will be significantly easier.

 ## Setting up Julia

 In a shell on the supercomputer, run `module load julia; module save`.
 That will make the most recent Julia available by default when you login from a terminal.

-Julia integrates nicely with VS Code; you can do without it, but you'll need to run some extra commands.
-One way is to launch a "VSCode IDE/Editor" session from [OnDemand](https://ondemand.rc.byu.edu/).
-Check "Advanced Options" and set "QOS" and "Partition" to "login" so that you can [install](https://code.visualstudio.com/learn/get-started/extensions) and [enable](https://code.visualstudio.com/docs/editor/extension-marketplace#_enable-an-extension) the [Julia extension](https://code.visualstudio.com/docs/languages/julia) on the [supercomputer](https://rc.byu.edu/wiki/index.php?page=Remote+Development+with+VS+Code).
-For future jobs, you can request a compute node based on submission requirements (cores, memory, partition).
-You'll also ALWAYS need to check "Show VSCode Environment Setup" and add "module load julia" at the end of the "Environment Setup" box.
-That done, you can **[run the REPL via the extension](https://github.com/julia-vscode/julia-vscode/wiki/REPL) with Alt+j, Alt+o or via the [command pallette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)**.
+Julia integrates nicely with VSCode.
+We have the Julia extension installed on the supercomputer, so if you are using the `Remote Explorer` extension and connected to our system, you can use it without downloading anything.
+Make sure you are in the WaveSim.jl directory (not just in the terminal, but the only thing open)!
+Once there, you can **[run the REPL via the extension](https://github.com/julia-vscode/julia-vscode/wiki/REPL) with Alt+j, Alt+o or via the [command pallette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)**.
 The instructions in the rest of this assignment assume you launch the REPL thus.

 ## Downloading and Using a Modified WaveSim.jl

 `git clone https://github.com/BYUHPC/WaveSim.jl.git` will download the `WaveSim.jl` [package](https://pkgdocs.julialang.org/v1/) to your current directory.
-If you're using the 2D implementation, change `implementation`'s default in `src/WaveSim.jl` from `ND` to `2D`.
 [Open that directory in VS Code](https://code.visualstudio.com/docs/editor/workspaces#_how-do-i-open-a-vs-code-workspace) and [launch the REPL](#setting-up-julia).
-Activate [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) by typing `]`, then run `activate .` (if the listed package isn't already `WaveSim`) followed by `instantiate`; you only need to `instantiate` once, and `WaveSim` should be active by default.
+Activate [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) by typing `]`, and then run `activate .` (if you aren't in the `WaveSim` environment).
+If this is your first time running, `instantiate` will download most of the dependencies; you only need to `instantiate` once to download.
 That done, you can use `WaveSim`:

 ```julia
 using WaveSim # this will now load the WaveSim.jl in this directory